Biography // Adventure as a way of life

 In Alaska, they start ‘em young...

-Dallas Seavey, born March 4, 1987 is an American dog musher who is a two time winner and current record holder in the 975-mile Iditarod Trail Sled Dog Race across the state of Alaska.
+Dallas Seavey, born March 4, 1987 is an American dog musher who is a three time winner and current record holder in the 1,000-mile Iditarod Trail Sled Dog Race across the state of Alaska.

 At age 25, Seavey became the youngest musher ever to win the race with a time of 9 days, 4 hours, 29 minutes, 26 seconds.
 In 2014, he again won the race in a record time of 8 days, 13 hours, 4 minutes and 19 seconds.
+And in 2015 he went on to win his 3rd Iditarod with a time of 8 days, 18 hours, and 13 minutes.
+By defending his title, he became the 7th person in race history to to have won 3 or more times.
+He also won the Yukon Quest on his first attempt, making him one of only 6 people to ever hold a title in both races.
 He is the son of 2004 and 2013 Iditarod champion Mitch Seavey.
 His grandfather, Dan Seavey, is also a veteran Iditarod musher, having competed in the first two Iditarod sled dog races in 1973 and 1974, in addition to the 1997 and 2012 races.